Inborn Errors of Metabolism

 25% of hemoglobins are SS: AA & AS tetramers don't crystallize readily

-Both alleles are expressed in disease phenotype
+Both alleles are expressed in sickling phenotype

-[A mutation of the primary beta-globin gene DNA sequence]
+A mutation of the primary beta-globin gene DNA sequence

-Huntington Disease (AKA Huntington's Chorea) (OMIM citation 143100)
+Huntington Disease (formerly Huntington's Chorea) (OMIM citation 143100)

 Progressive, degenerative neural disorder; uncontrolled ("choreic") movements